qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/07-Widgets/pixel-perfect-reports.md

 ## Configuration Object

-The following table lists the properties associated with this widget.

 | **Property** | **Value** | **Required** |
 | --- | --- | --- |
 | **qvToken** | `String`, Encrypted token used for secure authentication. | **Required**, if `apiKey` is not provided |